-We typically serve pan fried chicken thighs with a couple of simple sides that can be made in about the same time as the chicken thighs such as these pressure cooker scalloped potatoes (which we start before the chicken because they do take a few minutes longer) and some pan fried asparagus (so quick and yummy!).
-Other great sides include your favorite veggie and a grain.
+We typically serve pan fried chicken thighs with a couple of simple sides that can be made in about the same time as the chicken like our pressure cooker scalloped potatoes (which we start before the chicken because they do take a few minutes longer) and some pan fried asparagus (so quick and yummy!).
+Other great sides include your favorite veggie and a healthy grain.

-- Searing in your skillet helps you to crisp up the skin and lock in all the flavors from your chicken thighs.
+- Searing in your skillet helps you to crisp up the skin and lock in all the flavors from the chicken.

-- Perfect for a wide variety of eating plans, our stovetop chicken thighs are ideal for gluten-free, low-carb, keto, paleo, and dairy-free lifestyles.
+- Perfect for a wide variety of eating plans, our healthy chicken thighs are ideal for gluten-free, low-carb, keto, paleo, and dairy-free lifestyles.

 - chicken thighs - bone-in with skin-on